GS-2M: Material-aware Gaussian Splatting for High-fidelity Mesh Reconstruction: Method

 \subsubsection{Multi-view roughness supervision}

 Training with $\mathcal{L}_\mathrm{pbr}$ alone to supervise appearance parameters is extremely under-constrained, resulting in noisy lighting and incoherent decomposition results.
 Previous works \cite{Zhang2025refgs, glossygs, zhu2025gsror2} thus exploit neural components in terms of encoders--decoders or pretrained priors to learn scene parameters.
-Despite faithfully addressing the problem, they inherit the performance penalty carried over by external factors.
-Consequently, we propose a lightweight roughness supervision strategy based solely on multi-view photometric variation, eliminating the need for neural modeling of scene components.
+We instead propose a lightweight roughness supervision strategy based solely on multi-view photometric variation, eliminating the need for neural modeling of scene components.

 As stated earlier, we recognize the multi-view photometric NCC error between image patches as an indicator for highly reflective regions.
-The intuition is that if the surface nature is strongly view-dependent, switching to nearby viewpoints will cause the corresponding warped patch's texture to change significantly.
+If the surface nature is strongly view-dependent, switching to nearby viewpoints will likely cause the corresponding warped patch's texture to change significantly.
 We measure this variation for $3 \times 3$ grayscale patches, constructed from sampled pixels of ground-truth images, illustrated in Figure \ref{fig-mv-rough}.
 The use of NCC helps emphasize texture-based similarity rather than absolute pixel intensity, thereby making the error resilient to brightness changes or geometric misalignment.
 Equation \ref{eq-ncc} describes how $L_\mathrm{NCC}$ is computed given a sampled image pixel $\mathbf{p}$, where $\mathcal{P}_\mathrm{r}$ is the $3 \times 3$ image patch enclosing $\mathbf{p}$ in the reference view, and $\hat{\mathcal{P}}_\mathrm{n}$ is the warped version of $\mathcal{P}_\mathrm{r}$ in a nearby view via homography.
+We maintain, for each ground-truth image, a heuristic list of nearby viewpoints that are close to the reference viewpoint by jointly thresholding the Euclidean distance between camera centers and the angular difference between viewing rays, and then selecting a fixed number of candidates via stratified sampling over the sorted list.